 Because readers won't stay with you long if the story isn't going somewhere.
 (Think about all those books you set down after a chapter or two, or movies you turned off after twenty minutes) This doesn't apply just to boring scenes or slow scenes, you can actually have action-packed scenes that still bore readers, because the plot isn't advancing and nothing new is being revealed.
 Readers want to see the story progressing.
 They want to see things getting worse and the stakes getting higher.

-For every scene, ask yourself four questions:
+Step One: For every scene, ask yourself four questions:

 - What goes wrong?

-- What do they do about it?
+- What does the point of view character (protagonist) do about it?

 - Why does this matter?